Loveth221/MY-DATA-ANALYSIS-FINAL-PROJECT-ON-EXCEL/README.md

 # MY-DATA-ANALYSIS-FINAL-PROJECT-ON-EXCEL

-This is a project executed at the end of my data analysis course under the guidance of Digital Skill Up Africa.
+This Project is part of my beginner journey into data analysis using microsoft Excel.The dataset used is based on Amazon related data and has been cleaned, analysed, and visualized to extract insights on product listings, prices, rating and more.

 ## PROJECT TITLE: DATA ANALYSIS CAPSTONE PROJECT